x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-service.md

 Set-ExchangeServer -Identity <Servername> -MitigationsBlocked @()
 ```

 After the mitigation is removed from the blocked list, the mitigation can now be reapplied by the EM service in its next run.
 To manually reapply the mitigation, stop and restart the EM service.
-Ten minutes after the restart, the service will run its check and apply any migitations.
+Ten minutes after the restart, the service will run its check and apply any mitigations.

 >!Important]
 >Refrain from making any changes to the **MitigationsApplied** parameter, as it is used by EM service to store and track Mitigation Status.